A Comparison of Void-Finding Algorithms using Crossing Numbers: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:theory}, we describe the theory of void evolution relevant to our study, and in Section~\ref{sec:sim}, we describe the AbacusSummit simulation suite and the properties of the simulation used in the crossing number analysis.
 Sections~\ref{sec:origami} and \ref{sec:vast} present the algorithms used to compute crossing numbers of dark matter particles and to find voids in the distribution of halos, respectively.
 Results are discussed in Section~\ref{sec:results}, examining the relationships between void regions defined by void-finding algorithms and the void particles identified by ORIGAMI.
-In Section~\ref{sec:poor}, we explore ways to mitigate the relatively poor classification of the watershed algorithm, \Vsquared.
+In Section~\ref{sec:poor}, we explore ways to mitigate the relatively poor classification of the watershed algorithm, \Vsquared, and in Section~\ref{sec:conclusion}, we summarize our results.